jmwest/Evive/README.md

 	1. At Breakfast, Coffee may be ordered an unlimited number of times per meal.
 	2. At Lunch, Chips may be ordered an unlimited number of times per meal.

-The program will continue to prompt for using input until the program is closed.
+The program will continue to prompt for user input until the program is closed.

 To exit the program, use the quit command:
 ```